dcs1997/Revent-Assignment/README.md

 ## Usage
 Provide instructions and examples on how to use your project.
-Open Postman
-Fire the POST request and add data respectively
+Open VS-code and launch the front end app.
+Open STS and launch the beackend app.
+Through any browser You can signUp/LogIn as user. later add the tasks.
+Update task's states when completed. use next button to browse through all the tasks created.
 Then By Using the GET method user can fetch data with respect to their needs.
 <img width="1440" alt="image" src="https://github.com/dcs1997/Investo-Bull/assets/107552890/88c067ed-fdea-4b82-b648-db96aa6911d7">

-## API Endpoints
+## API Endpoints for User

-POST/http://localhost:8080/Stocks - To create a new item
+POST/http://localhost:8080/Users - To create/SignIn a new user

+POST/http://localhost:8080/login - To logIn as a user

-GET/http://localhost:8080/AllStocks - To retrieve all items
+DELETE/http://localhost:8080/Users/52 -  To delete the user

+## API Endpoints for Tasks

+POST/http://localhost:8080/Tasks/1(Note this is User_Id) - To create a new Task.

+GET/http://localhost:8080/Tasks/1(Note this is User_Id)/page?PageNumber=0 - for pagination

+PUT/http://localhost:8080/Tasks/1 - To Update the status of the task.

-GET/ http://localhost:8080/ORB/60 -  To find the ORB
+DELETE/http://localhost:8080/Tasks/1 -  To delete the task.

-GET/http://localhost:8080/mergeStocks/60 -  Merge stocks with respect to time

 ## Technology Stack
 - Mysql
 - SpringBoot
 - RestAPI
+- React
+- CSS
+- HTML
+- JavaScript